Miami Marlins player Jazz Chisholm Jr. works on music when he’s off the field - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “It’s pretty good,” said Marlins second baseman Luis Arraez.
 “It’s pretty good, especially with Nick Gordon.
 They got a lot of talent about music.”

-Juggling their two passions, music and baseball, with their undeniable talent and an off the field, Chisholm and Gordon are setting their sights to make waves in the music industry.
+Juggling their two passions, music and baseball, with their undeniable talent on and off the field, Chisholm and Gordon are setting their sights to make waves in the music industry.

 “I see no problem with using it as a walk-up song for myself,” said Marlins third baseman Jake Burger.

-“And while Chisholm Jr. is a standout member of the all MLB drip team, I was curious about his chosen genre of music.
+And, while Chisholm is a standout member of the all MLB drip team, 7Sports was curious about his chosen genre of music.

 “I feel like that’s where all the smooth and the drip and everything came from,” he said.
-“I feel like from when I was a kid, everybody was like, ‘Bro, you are smooth.
-Jazz is playing defense,’ my swing, it’s always kinda smooth.
-And got to big league, same thing, same reactions.
-Everybody always tell me how smooth.”
+“I feel like, from when I was a kid, everybody was like, ‘Bro, you are smooth.
+Jazz is playing defense.’
+My swing, it’s always kinda smooth, and I got to big league, same thing, same reactions.
+Everybody always tells me how smooth.”

 The track is pretty catchy.
 Now, let’s hope the Marlins can find their winning tune on the baseball field.

-Chisholm Jr. also has a line of specialized custom gloves in all kinds of colors, which includes includes cookies and cream and a black waffle ice cream cone glove.
+Chisholm also has a line of specialized custom gloves in all kinds of colors, which include cookies and cream and a black waffle ice cream cone glove.

 Copyright 2024 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.